water-those/AquaFlo/README.md

 ### Setup

 - To install node modules

   - `npm install`

+- Add a `.env` file in your root directory for environment variables and secret keys

 #### To run project on a local device (Android or iOS)